 I heard this again and again: journalists are sick of companies sending press releases that don’t relate to the beats they cover.

 “If I’m a reporter in Miami and we cover all hard news, why would I care about a man in Kansas who just wrote a book that has nothing to do with my market?” says former TV reporter turned media relations specialist Christina Nicholson.
 Learn a lesson from this and make sure you only send press releases to journalists who cover your industry (and your geographic area).

-Facebook, Twitter, Google +, LinkedIn, Pinterest “ We live in an age of social media networks.
-For marketers, ignoring the shift from brands telling a story to consumers, to consumers telling a brands story is dangerous.
+Facebook, Twitter, LinkedIn, Pinterest.
+We live in an age of social media networks.
+For marketers, ignoring the shift from brands telling a story to consumers, to consumers telling a brand’s story is dangerous.

 The worlds of public relations and marketing have merged.
 Now, the story brands tell on websites and social media networks garner the attention of the public.
 Reporters turn to Twitter to find the latest topics of conversation.
-Consumers turn to peers on social media networks to find more information about a product or service.
+Consumers turn to peers on social media networks to find more information about a brand name, product, or service.

 I’ve blogged a lot about press releases here, so I thought I’d condense a list of some of the most useful posts.
 Whether you’re writing your first press release or want some help connecting with the media, you’ll find help here.

 First, let’s start with a retrospective.
 If you’ve only just started using PR, you’ll be shocked to know that we once mailed — as in snail mail — our press releases to the media!
 None of this instant publish stuff back then.